alanzhng/car_mileage/README.md

 # Parameters

 The main parameters in the narrative visualization are the state variables that control which scene is currently displayed.
-This was done in JavaScript and various functions such as showSlide, nextSlide, and previousSlide.
+This was done in JavaScript and represented by various functions such as currentSlide, showSlide, nextSlide, and previousSlide.
 Each slide calls a specific function that renders the appropriate scene.

 # Triggers